-This is a long article, and I’ll try and break it up with pictures.
+This is a long article – I’ll try and break it up with pictures.

-Im not alone in zeroing in on cable TV, either.
-Lots of friends and family members are talking about cutting cable TV (or at least cut cable costs) because the prices have gone up.
-According to the NPD group, cable has gone up 6% every year on average, and they are anticipating people seeing a monthly cable bill of $200 (!!!) by 2020!
-That’s about $2,400 per year, and if you cut cable for 2 years you can have a fairly nice new-to-you car!
 Not only is cable TV expensive, but the service sucks!
 I was watching March Madness this year (I forget which game) and the picture kept cutting out.
-Unfortunately, I couldnt do anything (I wasnt at my own house) but this is common for cable.
+Unfortunately, I couldn’t do anything (I wasn’t at my own house) but this is common for cable.
 According to the American Consumer Satisfaction Index, cable TV companies are commonly found at the bottom of their list!
 In short, we keep paying more and more money for a service that we are less satisfied with.
 While it first seemed radical, cutting the cable cord eventually was put into play in our house, so we talked about it.

-This was back in 2009, and a lot has changed since then in the replace TV arena.
-New companies have come into the market, and previously solid alternatives (like hulu) have gotten worse over time.
+This was back in 2009, and a lot has changed since then in the replacement TV arena.
+New companies have come into the market, and previously solid alternatives (like Hulu) have gotten worse over time.
 Since it’s been about 5 years since we’ve had cable TV, I decided to see what has happened new in the market to see if we should be doing something different.

 Just as a note, all of these require some sort of internet connection.
 A connection between 2-5 mbps is good enough, but something above 5mbps is best.
 If you’re unsure, you can get your speed checked here: https://www.speedtest.net/

 The Most Common Alternatives (Or, How to Get TV without Cable)